Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 ## Technologies Used

 - **Backend**: Node.js with Express.js as the framework.
-- **Database**: MySQL is used to store users, characters, and items.
+- **Database**: Azure SQL Database is used to store users, characters, and items.
 - **Frontend**: HTML, CSS, JavaScript, and EJS (Embedded JavaScript) are used for the user interface.
 - **JavaScript Functions**: JavaScript files for each page (home.js, profile.js, etc.) contain functionality for handling DOM manipulation, API calls, and the progress bar.